dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 ## Non-solution: using sum types in a functional language

-For our first approach, we will model this problem using a functional language using sum types.
+For our first approach, we will model this problem using a functional language, OCaml, using sum types.
 We will see at the end if this approach satisfies all four criteria for solving The Expression Problem.

 ### Base package